Download a PDF of this information.

 Medication is helpful for the child with ADHD.
 Parents may worry that these drugs are addictive, but the truth is that appropriate use of stimulants may help prevent later substance abuse.
 Parents also expect that their child will be off medication by adolescence.
 This may happen, but some teenagers and adults may find that stimulants continue to be beneficial and that stopping medication leads to difficulties at school or work.
 Finally, the response to medication cannot be used to determine the diagnosis.
 Children with ADHD and children without ADHD may have an increase in attention span on stimulants.

 Stimulant medications are the first-line drugs used to treat ADHD.
-Examples include methylphenidate (Ritalin, Concerta), dextroamphetamine (Adderall, Dexedrine), and pemoline (Cylert).
+Examples include methylphenidate (Ritalin, Concerta, Focalin) and dextroamphetamine (Adderall, Dexedrine, Vyvanse).
 These drugs work in almost 80 percent of children with ADHD.
 The medication takes effect within 30 minutes.
-The duration varies by the medication used from an average of four hours for regular Ritalin or Dexedrine, six hours for Adderall, to 10 to 12 hours for Concerta.
+The duration varies by the medication used from an average of four hours for regular Ritalin or Dexedrine, six hours for Adderall, to 10 to 12 hours for Concerta, Focalin XR, Adderall XR, and Vyvanse.
 The main side effects are decreased appetite and trouble sleeping.
-Some children complain of headaches, stomach aches, depression or irritability.
+Some children complain of headaches, stomachaches, depression or irritability.

-If the stimulants are not effective or cause unacceptable side effects, second-line treatments including antidepressants can be used.
-These include the tricyclic antidepressants (desipramine, nortriptyline) and bupropion (Wellbutrin).
-The antidepressants are effective in 60% to 70% of children with ADHD.
+If the stimulants are not effective or cause unacceptable side effects, second-line treatments including atomoxetine (Strattera) and antidepressants, including the tricyclic antidepressants (desipramine, nortriptyline) and bupropion (Wellbutrin), can be used.
+Atomoxetine and the antidepressants are effective in 60% to 70% of children with ADHD.
+Atomoxetine may cause upset stomach and lethargy.
 Tricyclic antidepressants may cause dry mouth, constipation, lethargy, increased heart rate and increased blood pressure.
 Bupropion may cause the same side effects as both the stimulants and the tricyclic antidepressants.
 In high doses, bupropion has caused seizures.
 Clonidine and guanfacine have been used to reduce hyperactivity and to promote sleep, but they are less effective for improving attention.
 The main side effects are lethargy, fatigue, and decreased blood pressure.

 For the child with TSC and ADHD, extra care must be taken in choosing a medication.
 Bupropion can lower the seizure threshold.
 There is a minimal risk of increase in number of seizures with the tricyclic antidepressants.
 Stimulants do not seem to cause seizures as long as the dose is appropriate.
 If there is a history of heart problems in TSC, tricyclic antidepressants and clonidine must be used cautiously.
 The tricylics can affect cardiac conduction and clonidine can lower the blood pressure.

 The symptoms of ADHD and the criteria for the diagnosis of ADHD are the same for children with TSC and children unaffected by TSC.
 The symptoms of ADHD are more common in children with TSC.
 Inattention in children with TSC may be caused by seizures, central nervous system tumors and hydrocephalus, by cortical tubers, or by white matter abnormalities disrupting CNS pathways involved in attention.
 It is even possible that the molecular abnormalities caused by TSC could be enough to cause some attention problems.
 Children with TSC and epilepsy are at an increased risk for autism spectrum disorder.
-Autism spectrum disorder may cause hyperactivity and inattention, but should not be mistaken for ADHD.
+Autism spectrum disorder may cause hyperactivity and inattention, and some children may have both autism and ADHD.

 As listed above, there are a number of factors to consider with ADHD in TSC.
 Seizures may make a person appear inattentive, but seizures can also increase the likelihood of ADHD.
 Headaches associated with SEGAs may cause inattention and concentration problems that could be confused with ADHD.
 Also, many people with TSC have neuropsychological attention deficits even when they don’t appear from the outside to have obvious ADHD symptoms.